 So, what is all the hype with respect to Cuben Fiber, and why is it changing my perspective over good solid well tested dependable and reasonably priced backpacking gear?

-Why are hikers and outdoor people embracing the new trend in ultra-light gear despite that on the surface it appears that it may not be as dependable and quite a bit more expensive than conventional gear?
+Why are hikers and outdoor people embracing the new trcend in ultra-light gear despite that on the surface it appears that it may not be as dependable and quite a bit more expensive than conventional gear?

 The simple answer is that ultra-light gear based on Cuben Fiber is lighter and stronger than conventional gear.
 I am changing out my old gear to newer ultra-light to improve my outdoor enjoyment and performance.